Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tmoney_2_g3.md

 <div class='question question'>

 Anokhi buys $4$ chocolate bars at $75 \ \text{p}$ each and $3$ pens at $95 \ \text{p}$ each.
-How much change does she receive from a $10$ pounds note?
+How much change does she receive from a $\pounds10$ note?

 </div>
 <div class='workings'>